netzkontrast/context-engineering-kit/plugins/docs/commands/update-docs.md

    - Launch separate haiku agents per changed file to:
      - Analyze the file and its documentation impact
      - Identify what documentation needs to be created/updated
+     - Identify index documents that need updates (see Index Documents section)
      - Prepare short summary of documentation requirements
    - Extract list of documentation tasks